Chai Scones with Maple Chai Glaze

 Breakfast

 Taste autumn in scone form!
-Warm, flaky, just the right touch of sweet—and made with Yoke’s own chai spice blend.
+Warm, flaky, just the right touch of sweet—and made with a blend of Yoke’s own spices.

 Servings: 8